MichaelCurrin/dev-cheatsheets/cheatsheets/javascript/general/time-handling.md

 const datetime = new Date()
 ```

-Just a few of the methods available.
+Just a few of the methods available:

 ```javascript
 datetime.getFullYear()